 Action 22.B.1.f.
 Coordinate with land management and transportation agencies, such as the BLM, Caltrans, ESTA, YARTS, USFS and LADWP, to ensure adequate access and responsible use (see also Mono Basin Area Plan).

 Action 22.B.1.h.
-Participate with the National Park Service, USFS, Caltrans and other agencies in the Mono-Yosemite trail planning effort, and incorporate appropriate outcomes into the Eastern Sierra Scenic Byway and Regional Trail System.
+Participate with the National Park Service, USFS, Caltrans and other agencies in the Mono-Yosemite trail planning effort and incorporate appropriate outcomes into the Eastern Sierra Scenic Byway and Regional Trail System.

 Objective 22.C.
 Improve parking opportunities in Lee Vining.